smartdevicelink/sdl_requirements/detailed_docs/API/OnDriverDistraction/OnDriverDistraction_TRS.md

 1.3
 The language of `lockScreenDismissalWarning` text should correspond to the active UI language (RegisterAppInterface`hmiDisplayLanguageDesired`).

 1.4
-In case active UI language is different from "EN_US", `lockScreenDismissalWarning` text will be diplayed in default "EN_US".
+In case active UI language is different from "EN_US" and `lock_screen_dismissal_warning`(value of PT) doesn't contain this language,
+the text of the `lockScreenDismissalWarning` will be diplayed in default "EN_US".

 _Note: it is OEM responsibility to provide message translations._

 ### 2. HMI_API